 Examples illustrating the calculation of available net worth are in Annex 7.

-9.4 If the amount of the debtor’s net worth net of remortgage costs in the home at the review date is under £5k, it is considered de minimis, and does not have to be released, and there would be no adjustment to the IVA term.
+9.4 If the amount of the consumer’s net worth net of remortgage costs in the home at the review date is under £5k, it is considered de minimis, and does not have to be released, and there would be no adjustment to the IVA term.

 9.5 The monthly payments arising from the remortgage will be deducted from the contribution.
 If the increased cost of the mortgage means that monthly contributions fall below £50 per month, such monthly contributions are stopped, and the IVA is concluded.